We can support you in caring for a person with impaired decision-making capacity.

 How can we support you?

-- Provide advice on applications for the appointment of a guardian and/or administrator for an adult
+- Advice on applications for the appointment of a Guardian and/or Administrator for an adult or young person 18 years and over.

-- Assist and support you in negotiating and working with the Office of the Public Guardian and the Public Trustee of Queensland.
+- Support in negotiating and working with the Office of the Public Guardian and Public Trustee of Queensland.

 To understand more about how Carers Queensland can help, watch this brief video: